cliqz-oss/policy-templates/README.md

-**IMPORTANT**: This file is in active development along with the policies in Firefox.
-To get the policy information that corresponds to a specific release, go to https://github.com/mozilla/policy-templates/releases.
+**IMPORTANT**: This is clone of Firefox's solution for Entreprise.
+Cliqz desktop browser have some changes on top of Firefox's policies.
+This document mostly copy of Firefox solution with changes related to Cliqz desktop browser.
+This is experimental now in Cliqz browser, please, create an issue if something doesn't work for you.

+You can find releases compatible with Cliqz browser here: https://github.com/cliqz-oss/policy-templates/releases.

-Policies can be specified using the Group Policy templates on Windows (https://github.com/mozilla/policy-templates/tree/master/windows), configuration profiles on macOS (https://github.com/mozilla/policy-templates/tree/master/mac), or by creating a file called `policies.json`.
+Policies can be specified using the Group Policy templates on Windows (https://github.com/cliqz-oss/policy-templates/tree/master/windows), configuration profiles on macOS (https://github.com/cliqz-oss/policy-templates/tree/master/mac), or by creating a file called `policies.json`.
 On Windows, create a directory called `distribution` where the EXE is located and place the file there.
-On Mac, the file goes into `Firefox.app/Contents/Resources/distribution`.
-On Linux, the file goes into `firefox/distribution`, where `firefox` is the installation directory for firefox, which varies by distribution.
+On Mac, the file goes into `Cliqz.app/Contents/Resources/distribution`.
+On Linux, the file goes into `cliqz/distribution`, where `cliqz` is the installation directory for cliqz, which varies by distribution.

 The content of the JSON file should look like this:
 ```